intelagense/rwxrob/log/2021/04/28/README.md

+## Wednesday, April 28, 2021, 3:06:27PM EDT <1619636787>

+Had to push back my two hours of SKILSTAK Twitch streaming stuff to 7pm to make sure there's enough time to cover all the expectations from my day job.
+They aren't particular formal or explicit, just an informal expectation that I'm around --- particularly because I'm so new.

+I'm also just going to delete all the stream VODs that are not those AMA times and even those will likely be deleted as well after I get highlights made from them.

 ## Wednesday, April 28, 2021, 2:45:27PM EDT <1619635527>

 I really wish someone had told me that it is extremely rare to create a